Dao Vichada Sitakalin, Quattro Design in Bangkok

 Vichada brought that talent to the renovations for Tamarind Village, a 45-room boutique hotel in the northern capital of Chiang Mai.
 Her team oversaw the renovations and put the finishing touches on the new spa, restaurant and boutique.

 One of the most challenging and artistic hotel projects she has worked on was the Raya Heritage on the banks of the Ping River in Chiang Mai.
-Three years in the making, the concept of the hotel, she said, “is Lanna culture, a mixed culture with roots in Laos and Burma.
+Three years in the making, the concept of the hotel, she said, “is Lanna culture, which is a melting pot of culture and crafts from Laos, Burma and a variety of ethnic groups.
 The concept is that I used all these elements in the hotel.
 I worked together with an assistant who studied art in Chiang Mai.”

 For this project, she spent a lot of time in the north, working with traditional weavers using hand-woven, naturally dyed fabrics, and ethnic hill-tribes like the Karen, who designed the pillows, along with local potters and wood carvers.